 The O’Keefe Rail Trail

 The O’Keefe rail trail is relatively flat traversing box-ironbark and yellow gum woodland plus river/waterway reserves.
 The surface is a mixture of gravel types (packed fine to course gravel) plus some asphalt sections in urban areas.
 The older section of the trail (Bendigo-Axedale) is progressively being upgraded.
-Overall, the trail surface is suitable for walking as well as MTB, hybrid, touring bikes, with the new and upgraded sections being usable for flat bar or road bikes (depending on tyres and the rider’s skills).
+Overall, the trail surface is suitable for walking as well as MTB, hybrid, touring bikes, gravel bikes, flat bar or road bikes (depending upon tyres fitted and the rider’s skills).

 - Weeroona Avenue Bendigo – At the north western side of Lake Weeroona, there is a public car park (adjacent the Bendigo Rowing Clubrooms) that is the closest (approx 400metres) to the O’Keefe trail’s start/end point on the Bendigo Creek Trail.
 There is plenty of car parking, a café, and toilet plus playground facilities around the lake.
 The Bendigo Railway Station is approximately 3km to the south, on Railway Place Bendigo.